Shark NV352 vs. NV360

 While the operation noise is higher, you get detailed cleaning.
 Besides the motor, we must also acknowledge the Shark Cyclonic Technology, which ensures there’s no suction loss at all.

 While the motor is an important component of a vacuum, it can’t do without the cleaning head.
 This is where we have the component that does all the dirty work.
-It’s also an area where these three vacuums greatly differ.
+It’s also an area where these two vacuums greatly differ.

 Let’s find out how the Shark NV352 vs. NV360 battle shapes up.